 People, design, and context are connected—they exchange information, physical materials, and other matters.
-Interconnections are the materials that flow between actors in an experience design scene.
+Interconnections are the materials that flow between components in an experience design scene.
 They can be real, physical flows such as people moving through the turnstiles before a baseball game at Wrigley Field.
 Many interconnections are flows of information—signals that go to decision points or action points within a system (Meadows, 2008).
 For example, an approaching severe storm on the horizon (context) can make a family (people) decide to quickly retreat to a storm shelter (design) to wait out the storm.
 In this example, both information and people flowed.
 The information gained from observing the storm triggered a decision to be made and caused the family to move to safety.
-Actors in experience design scenes are not isolated.
-When designers examine interconnections between actors, they have a clearer idea of how actors work together and how conditions cause actions.
+Components in experience design scenes are not isolated.
+When designers examine interconnections between components, they have a clearer idea of how components work together and how conditions cause actions.